publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396a.md

 [Pub.
 L. 100–647, title VIII, § 8435][/us/pl/100/647/s8435], Nov.
 10, 1988, [102 Stat.
 3805][/us/stat/102/3805], provided that:

-> “The Secretary of Health and Human Services may not fail or refuse to approve an amendment to a State plan under title XIX of the Social Security Act \[this subchapter\] that provides for coverage of case-management services described in section 1915(g)(2) of such Act \[[section 1396n(g)(2) of this title][/us/usc/t42/s1396n/g/2]\], or to deny payment to a State for such services under section 1903(a)(1) of such Act \[[section 1396b(a)(1) of this title][/us/usc/t42/s1396b/a/1]\] on the basis that a State is required to provide such services under State law or on the basis that the State had paid or is paying for such services from non-Federal funds before or after April 7, 1986.
+> “The Secretary of Health and Human Services may not fail or refuse to approve an amendment to a State plan under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] that provides for coverage of case-management services described in section 1915(g)(2) of such Act \[[42 U.S.C.
+1396n(g)(2)][/us/usc/t42/s1396n/g/2]\], or to deny payment to a State for such services under section 1903(a)(1) of such Act \[[42 U.S.C.
+1396b(a)(1)][/us/usc/t42/s1396b/a/1]\] on the basis that a State is required to provide such services under State law or on the basis that the State had paid or is paying for such services from non-Federal funds before or after April 7, 1986.
 Nothing in this section shall be construed as requiring the Secretary to make payment to a State under section 1903(a)(1) of such Act for such case-management services which are provided without charge to the users of such services.”

  __Treatment of States Operating Under Demonstration Projects__

 [Pub.
 L. 100–360, title III, § 301(g)(1)][/us/pl/100/360/s301/g/1], July 1, 1988, [102 Stat.
 750][/us/stat/102/750], provided that:

-> “In the case of any State which is providing medical assistance to its residents under a waiver granted under section 1115(a) of the Social Security Act \[[section 1315(a) of this title][/us/usc/t42/s1315/a]\], the Secretary of Health and Human Services shall require the State to meet the requirement of section 1902(a)(10)(E) of the Social Security Act \[subsec. (a)(10)(E) of this section\] in the same manner as the State would be required to meet such requirement if the State had in effect a plan approved under title XIX of such Act \[this subchapter\].”
+> “In the case of any State which is providing medical assistance to its residents under a waiver granted under section 1115(a) of the Social Security Act \[[42 U.S.C.
+1315(a)][/us/usc/t42/s1315/a]\], the Secretary of Health and Human Services shall require the State to meet the requirement of section 1902(a)(10)(E) of the Social Security Act \[[42 U.S.C.
+1396a(a)(10)(E)][/us/usc/t42/s1396a/a/10/E]\] in the same manner as the State would be required to meet such requirement if the State had in effect a plan approved under title XIX of such Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\].”

  __Adjustment in Medicaid Payment for Inpatient Hospital Services Furnished by Disproportionate Share Hospitals__